Seretos/jSkyNet/README.md

 layer.addNeuron(neuron);		//add the neuron to the layer

-network.addLayer(layer);		//add the layer to the network
+network.setInputLayer(layer);	//add the layer as input layer to the network network.setOutputLayer(layer);	//add the layer as output layer to the network network.addLayer(layer);		//add the layer as hidden layer to the network

-/*on a BackpropagationNetwork also the functions setInputLayer and setOutputLayer exists*/ network.setInputLayer(layer);
-network.setOutputLayer(layer);
 ```

 create a synapse